nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 I am not responsible for any data loss that might occur.
 This guide will tell you how to install Arch Linux as **the single OS in your machine**.
 Back up your stuff, and don't use this guide if you are looking for a dual boot.

-You can use this guide freely as a base for a guide of your own to do other setup options (such as a UEFI version, or Dual Boot version), if you give me proper credits.
+You can use this guide freely as a base for a guide of your own to do other setup options (such as a Dual Boot version), if you give me proper credits.

 Thank you.